vedantpople4/Basic_ML_projects/README.md

 ### The KNN_2:
 It contains the notebook file that uses the dataset which classifies the data to the required target class.
 Initially the number of neighbours is 1 but in analyzing it can be found that best elbow in the curve is found around 30.
 Also increaing the n value will cause more clusters and that is not acceptable.
 Dataset is also uploaded.

+### The Recommendation project:
+It contains the notebook file that uses the movie_list dataset which contains column like rating,movie_id,title,etc.